shashihacks/insider1_sol/task2/solution.md

 __Solution :__

 - Send `TCP/SYN` packet to all the ports.
-- If any ports respods with ``SYN/ACK`, then it completes the 3 way handshake by sending `ACK` now it can dtermine that port is open.
+- If any ports responds with ``SYN/ACK`, then it completes the 3 way handshake by sending `ACK` now it can determine that port is open.

 The implementation of the network stacks of all operating systems differ in a small amount.